The Settings menu lets you change settings that apply to all

 the view (see the

-- Show compass points – if the direction of view is known (that
+- Show compass points – if the bearing of the image is known

-- Show North line – if the direction of view is known and the
+- Show North line – if the bearing of the image is known (see

-- Show tilt angles – if the tilt of the view is known the tilt
+- Show Horizon line – if the horizon of the image is known and

-- Show grid – overlays a grid at 15° intervals.
-This setting
+- Show grid – overlays a grid at 15° intervals on spherical

 is off by default.

-pop-up menu option and similarly Show tilt angles will be set
+Show tilt angles and Show horizon line will be set if you

 Measurement units – selects the units used when elevations